sivhollup/cucumber-java-shop-nonstop/README.md

-# Cucumber-Java Skeleton
+# Cucumber-Java ShopNonstop

-This is the simplest possible build script setup for Cucumber using Java.
-There is nothing fancy like a webapp or browser testing.
-All this does is to show you how to install and run Cucumber!
+This code base uses https://github.com/cucumber/cucumber-java-skeleton.git to set up the features, and includes a framework for a little web shop.

 There is a single feature file with one scenario.
 The scenario has three steps, two of them pending.
 See if you can make them all pass!